 1Reports of shoal soundings must provide adequate supportive information in order for the Canadian Hydrographic Service to be able to chart such soundings.

 2Shoal depths reported with insufficient supporting information may not be possible to chart or even locate in subsequent searches conducted by hydrographic surveys.

-- In order that full use can be made of reports of shoal soundings, Navigating Officers are requested to note the following points regarding essential details:
+3 In order to make full use of reports of shoal soundings, Navigating Officers are requested to note the following essential details:

-- On the MIRSS, indicate the draft of the transducer.
+On the Marine Information Report and Suggestion Sheet (MIRSS), indicate the draft of the transducer.
 If the draft is set into the sounder, so that depths read from water line, then also indicate this on the MIRSS;

 Authority: Canadian Hydrographic Service (CHS)